Post

 1-2.
 Static Site Generator (SSG)

-• A tool that generates static web pages based on raw data (usually markdown format text files) and predefined templates
+• A tool that generates static web pages based on raw data (usually markdown text files) and predefined templates

-• Automates the process of building and deploying web pages by writing posts in markdown, without the need to directly write individual HTML pages
+• Automates the process of building and deploying web pages without having to write individual HTML pages directly

 • Examples: Jekyll, Hugo, Gatsby, Eleventy